 By car

-Istira’s excellent geographical location makes it easy to reach by car from neighboring countries like Slovenia, Italy, etc. So if you live in central Europe, Italy, or Balkan, you should consider getting to Istria by car.
+Istira’s excellent geographical location makes it easy to reach by car from neighboring countries like Slovenia, Italy, etc. So, if you live in central Europe, Italy, or the Balkans, you should consider driving to Istria.

 By plane

-The only airport in Istria is the one in Pula.
-In contrast, the other close airports are Friuli Venezia Giulia Airport in Trieste, Marco Polo Airport in Venice, Treviso Airport in Italy, Jože Pučnik Airport in Ljubljana in Slovenia (also known as Brnik Airport or Fraport Slovenia), Zagreb Franjo Tuđman Airport and Rijeka Airport in Croatia.
-So, in case there aren’t any valuable deals to Pula Airport, you should also consider before mentioned Aurports as well, since the distances aren’t so large.
+The only airport in Istria is Pula.
+In contrast, the other close airports are Friuli Venezia Giulia Airport in Trieste, Marco Polo Airport in Venice, Treviso Airport in Italy, Jože Pučnik Airport in Ljubljana, Slovenia (also known as Brnik Airport or Fraport Slovenia), Zagreb Franjo Tuđman Airport, and Rijeka Airport in Croatia.
+So, if there aren’t any valuable deals with Pula Airport, you should consider the airports mentioned above since the distances aren’t so large.

 We use Sky Scanner to find valuable deals.